Weaving a Story: Themes and style

 The episode is the first to paint the inner world of a character, Rei, offering a long poetic monologue marked by a series of seemingly disconnected images and memories.
 Mechademia academic magazine noted how it is labeled "Rei's poem" by fans for its "fragmentary, cryptic nature".
 The fundamental theme of the second half of the series thus becomes that of the representation of the characters' psyche and the investigation of the "human heart", reaching its climax in the finale.
-In the course of the monologue Rei asks "Who am I?" and "Who are you?"; several identical images of the girl arranged in a row also appear in the scene.
+Rei asks "Who am I?" and "Who are you?" in the course of her monologue; several identical images of the girl arranged in a row also appear in the scene.
 Writer Dennis Redmond linked Ayanami's questions to "Who is No.1?", the refrain from The Prisoner, and to the key line "Who am I?" from Heiner Müller's Germania Death in Berlin.
 According to Redmond, Rei's multiple images are reminiscent of the clones and androids endemic to 1970s science fiction, while the images appearing during Rei's poem "suggest a spectrum from classic East Asian mythology", such as the creation of Monkey King in Journey to the West from the union of Heaven and Earth, referred to by Rei as "sky" and "mountains".
-Writer Yuya Sato compared Rei's inner monologue to those in girls' manga, known as shōjo.
-For example, Sakumi Yoshino's manga Eccentrics presents questions about personal identity and moments of introspection similar to Rei's "Who am I?" question.
-As in shōjo manga, there is no need for a clear answer to the question in Rei's monologue; its purpose for Sato is only to ask questions.
-Ayanami's stream of consciousness does not move the story forward, and Rei lets out what she feels in a chaotic way, instead expressing her dislikes and sympathies; this world of dislikes and sympathies also constitutes another thematically popular aspect in shōjo manga.
+Rei also says she doesn't like the red colour in the monologue; Anime Feminist writers linked this passage with Rei's dislike of Asuka.